hjalbarran/code-challenge-pnw-2-vuejs/README.md

 # code-challenge-pnw-2-vuejs

-My approach to solve the 2nd requirement using VueJS 3
+My approach to solve the 2nd requirement of the CodeChallenge using VueJS 3

 ## Project setup
 ```